Generic name: brompheniramine, dextromethorphan, and pseudoephedrine [ brom-fen-EER-a-meen, dex-troe-me-THOR-fan, soo-doe-e-FED-rin ]

 Before taking this medicine

-Do not use Resperal-DM Drops if you have taken an MAO inhibitor in the past 14 days.
+Do not use Resperal-DM Drops if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, and tranylcypromine.

 a blockage in your digestive tract (stomach or intestines);

 Tell your doctor if you are pregnant.